tyleretters/nor.the-rn.info/_pages/about.md

 I work at [Output, Inc.](https://output.com) as a Senior Web Engineer.

-I hold a Bachelor of Fine Arts in graphic design from (Columbia College Chicago)[https://colum.edu]..
+I hold a Bachelor of Fine Arts in graphic design from [Columbia College Chicago](https://colum.edu).

 My accounts: